tnemec/Xplane2Blender_Importer/README.md

 ## Support:
 I created this script for personal use and am not really interested in supporting it or instructing on X-Plane modeling.
 Take a look at the source code, it's well commented, so you may be able to fix issues yourself.

+If you want to learn more about creating 3D models in Blender and about the XPlane2Blender plugin, I suggest visiting the [x-plane.org developer forums](https://forums.x-plane.org/index.php?/forums/forum/45-3d-modeling/).
+There are many helpful members and information located there.
+This is a big topic with no "training wheels" to get you started.
+But it can be rewarding.

 ## Known Issues:
 I have only tested this with a small number of files.
 It may not work on some files at all.

 If it does import your obj file with no errors, it will likely not match the source Blender file.
 Objects get reordered, armatures are created when needed and some features will not be imported.
 This can help as a starting point, not as a way to cleanly convert older models.
 Models from earlier versions of Blender and the export plugin may not match up well with recent Blender versions.

+Nested animations are especially tricky as there are many valid ways to organize the obj file.
+I'm making some assumptions about the structure, so some files, including the included Laminar Reasearch aircraft that do not import cleanly.

+One way to fix this is to copy the obj file and make some changes in a text editor before importing.
+Specifically, I expect that an ANIM_begin line marks the set of animations for one armature.
+You can add these to help guide the importer to understand which objects should be parented to others.

 The script will not import most of the properties, LODs, lighting and so on.
 Eventually some of these may be implemented.
 The code is open source, why not try and extend it yourself?